dinnerisserved/dockpilot/README.md

 ## What it does **not** do

-- It does not talk to HDMI/DisplayPort video or Power Delivery — those aren't on the USB data bus and no USB tool can see them (it labels them as such rather than pretending).
+- It does not talk to HDMI/DisplayPort video or Power Delivery — those aren't on the USB data bus and no USB tool can see them (it labels them).
 - It cannot make a dock do something its silicon can't.
 Some chips (see below) engage native mode but their wired link never comes up — DockPilot diagnoses that and reverts, it does not "fix" the hardware.